jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 	addc	a,r7
 	mov	r7,a
 ```
 Nothing surprising there; it's multiplied by 64 as before, and added to the fuel pulse.
 We subtracted it last time, because the timer was already loaded with the main pulse value.
+But for now we're still working with positive values.
+Soon we'll complement r7:r6 before loading it into the timer.

 ### Injector latency and activating the injectors
 ```